wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

 = 1.7 =

+Version 1.7 supports WordPress 3.3 with fixes to the date display of newly created posts and alignment and margins of each day in the calendar.

 The calendar is now scrolling in the right direction with the up and down arrows keys.